zmoazeni/gitspective/README.md

 * Fix odd masonry behavior where all the events shift to the left
 * Better filtering logic (Combine a few items.
 Not everything is filterable)
 * Relate new repo events with repo list.
 Renaming repos results in broken links.
-* Consolidate Push events for a single day.
-There's need to display one block per event.
-* Perhaps wack the site with an ugly stick of hot pink.
-That may motivate a designer that's currently on the fence :)